 - Configure their access level to “Editor” by choosing from the provided drop-down menu.

-Note: You can also transfer ownership to users who aren’t editors of your document, providing they have access to view and comment on your file.
+Note: You can also transfer ownership to users who aren’t editors of your document (as long as they have access to view/comment on your file).

-Step 2: Transferring Ownership of Your Shared Document
+Step 2: Transfer Ownership of Your Shared Document

-- Open the shared Google Docs document and locate the “Share” button at the top-right corner of your screen.
+- Open the shared document and click the “Share” button in the top-right corner of your screen.

-- Under “People with access,” find the account of the person to whom you want to transfer the document.
+- Under “People with access,” locate the account of the person you’re transferring the document to.

-- Click on the drop-down menu beside their name, then select “Transfer ownership” from the displayed options.
+- In the drop-down menu beside their name, select “Transfer ownership” from the displayed options.

 - Select “Send invitation” from the panel that appears.

-- Go to your Gmail account and locate the subject “Invitation to own…” from your unread emails.
+- In your Gmail account, locate the subject “Invitation to own” from your unread emails.

-- If you want to take ownership of the document, click the “Accept” button.
+- To take ownership of the document, click the “Accept” button.
+Otherwise, click “Decline.”

 In Google Drive

-- Go to https://drive.google.com/, then type “pendingowner:me” on the platform’s search bar.
+- Go to your Google Drive, then type “pendingowner:me” on the platform’s search bar.

-- Right-click on the file you want to take over, then select “Share.”
+- Right-click on the file you want ownership rights to, then select “Share.”

 How To Give Ownership of a Google Doc Using Google Drive

-You can also switch owners directly from Google Drive.
-This allows you to transfer ownership of Google Sheets, Forms, and even folders in your Drive.
-Before proceeding with the steps below, ensure you have already shared your file with the individuals to whom you want to transfer file ownership.
+Switching owners directly from Google Drive will transfer ownership of Google Sheets, Forms, and even specific folders.
+Before proceeding with the following steps, ensure you’ve already shared your file with the individuals you’re transferring file ownership.

-- Right-click on the said document, then choose “Share” from the appearing menu.
+- Right-click on the document and choose “Share” from the appearing menu.

-- In the “People with access” section, click on the drop-down menu beside the name of your document’s soon-to-be owner.
+- In the “People with access” section, click next to the name of your document’s soon-to-be owner.

 - Choose “Transfer ownership” from the list.

-- Click on the “Send invitation” button from the emerging panel to proceed, and you’re done!
+- Click on the “Send invitation” button from the emerging panel to proceed.
+You’re all set!

 Frequently Asked Questions